Geometric composition in quilted Floer theory: Introduction

 In order to avoid repetition, we will not give all the details involved in the definition of holomorphic quilts and Floer cohomology of a cyclic set of Lagrangian correspondences.
 The more comprehensive discussion of foundations of this theory is available in \cite{WW}.

-\paragraph{\bf Acknowledgments:} We would like to thank Denis Auroux, Ciprian Manolescu, Sikimeti Ma'u, Tom Mrowka, Tim Perutz and Chris Woodward for helpful comments on an early draft of this paper.
+\paragraph{\bf Acknowledgments:} We would like to thank Denis Auroux, Ciprian Manolescu, Sikimeti Ma'u, Tomasz Mrowka, Timothy Perutz and Chris Woodward for helpful comments on an early draft of this paper.
 The first author is thankful for the support of Mathematical Sciences Research Institute and Max-Planck-Institut f\"ur Mathematik during the preparation of this work.
 The second author thanks Columbia University and the Topology RTG grant.
+We are grateful to the anonymous referee whose careful reading and critical comments helped improve the text significantly.